-Warning: Do not point Grafana directly at your Logstash node unless you have a single-node deployment.
+Warning: Do not point Grafana directly at your Elasticsearch node unless you have a single-node deployment.

 Grafana has the ability to put extreme loads on your Elasticsearch infrastructure with poorly formed queries and should be connected to a node that is not used for ingest.
+This is also helps prevent any vulnerabilities in Grafana from providing direct access to your Elasticsearch infrastructure.